What is Mediation?

 Mediation is not a form of couples counselling; it focuses on the practicalities of separation now and in the future, including the division of assets and sharing the care of any children.

 Why choose mediation?

 Clients often choose mediation to find creative and bespoke solutions, and greater control over the separation process compared with what can be achieved in litigation.
 Clients often feel empowered that they have reached a decision together rather than have a decision imposed on them.
 It is also more cost effective than litigation, as the clients share the mediator’s costs rather than each paying a solicitor separately.
 Mediation generally preserves better relationships between former spouses and partners, which is particularly important for future co-parenting, as it avoids potentially acrimonious correspondence between parties’ solicitors.

 I am a Resolution trained mediator and one of only a few mediators based in Sevenoaks.
-I can offer mediation at our meeting rooms in Sevenoaks, Kings Hill, or Tunbridge Wells.
+I mediate at a meeting room in central Sevenoaks.